Working Capital to Debt Ratio

 Given the economic situation, this would likely be viewed as a very positive financial position.

-As with most debt coverage ratios, a result of 1 (100% coverage) or higher is the most desirable outcome for a company’s working capital to debt ratio.
+As with most debt coverage ratios, a result of 1 (100% coverage) or higher is the most desirable outcome for a company’s working capital to total debt ratio.

 This shows that the business in question would be capable of immediately paying off all the money it owes to creditors, were it to liquidate all of its working capital.

-When the working capital to debt ratio is less than 1 however, it may be a sign that a company is over-extended financially.
+When the net working capital to debt ratio is less than 1 however, it may be a sign that a company is over-extended financially.

 While this is not always the case, and there are circumstances where a lower ratio value is warranted, it’s always best to investigate further.